golden-whales/The-Witchard/README.md

-Point & Click text based adventure game about a magical person that needs your help!
+Point & Click text based adventure game about a magical person who needs your help!
 (Made with Scratch)